(2-minute read)

 Genesis 23:1-16, Jasher 24:1-8, Jubilees 19:2-5

-And Sarah was 127 years old: these were the years of the life of Sarah.
-And Sarah died in Kirjatharba; the same is Hebron in the land of Canaan: and Abraham came to mourn for Sarah, and to weep for her.
+Sarah lived 127 years.
+These were the years of her life.
+She died in Kirjatharba (that is, Hebron in the land of Canaan), and Abraham came to mourn and weep for her.

-And Abraham stood up from before his dead, and spoke to the sons of Heth, saying, “I am a stranger and a sojourner with you: give me a possession of a burying place with you, that I may bury my dead out of my sight.”
+Abraham stood up from beside his wife’s body and spoke to the Hittites: “I am a foreigner and a visitor among you.
+Please sell me a piece of land for a burial site so I can bury my dead out of my sight.”

-And Ephron answered Abraham, saying to him, “My lord, listen to me: the land is worth 400 shekels of silver; what is that between me and you?
-Therefore, bury your dead.”
+Ephron answered, “Look, the land is worth 400 shekels of silver, but what is that between us?
+Go ahead and bury your dead.”

 Climax